andreasjansson/Celltone/README.md

 There's good documentation at https://bitbucket.org/aalex/pyportmidi/wiki/Home on how to get pyPortMidi working.

-Once that's done, download the Celltone sources, cd into the Celltone directory, and run `sudo python setup.py install`.
+When that is done, download the Celltone sources, cd into the Celltone directory, and run `sudo python setup.py install`.

 Running Celltone
 ----------------